Though cheaper than the Note 9, the LG V40 comes with five -- yes, five -- cameras.

-On Wednesday, LG came out swinging.
-LG phones often play second or third fiddle to the iPhone and Galaxy brands, but with the LG V40 ThinQ, the Korean tech company is making waves as the first mainstream phone to have five (yes, five) camera lenses dedicated to taking better, more creative photos than the Amazon Fire Phone had five cameras too, but those were and not photography.)or -- three on the V40's rear, two on the front.
-(Technically the
+Oftentimes, LG phones play second or third fiddle to the iPhone and Galaxy brands.
+But with the LG V40 ThinQ, the Korean tech company is making waves as the first mainstream phone to have five (yes, five) camera lenses dedicated to taking better, more creative photos than the iPhone XS Max or Galaxy Note 9 -- three on the V40's rear, two on the front.
+(Technically the Amazon Fire Phone had five cameras, too, but those were used for motion tracking and not photography.)

 So should you get the V40?
 It's definitely worth considering if you see yourself using the wide-angle lens often -- that is, taking expansive photos with a wide field of view, and fitting lots of content in each frame.
 It's a signature feature in many LG phones, and the company has been iterating and improving on it for years.

 It's also one of the few premium phones that still has a headphone jack, which can be a deal breaker for some.
 Plus, the V40's price ranges from $900 to $980 depending on the US carrier and $950 unlocked from LG.
 (We'll update with UK and Australia pricing when we get it, but for now that converts to about £724 or AU$1,306.)
 That means you can save upwards of $100 compared to pricier big-screen phones such as the Note 9 and new iPhones.